Advice for Parents re. Scholarships

 As a Parent

-by Debbie Kirkendall
+Written by Debbie from Oklahoma

 As a parent we all want more for our children, and the number one goal we want is for our kids is for them to attend college, as a single parent money is a major issue.
 All I ever wanted is for her to achieve her goals and her number one goal is to work in Sports Management, her dream job would be to work with the Pittsburgh Penguins Hockey Team or the New England Patriots and she knows college is her first step in achieving her goal.